jb5k/way_of_stock/Braid.md

 After you have committed and pushed the changes to the source directory it is simply a matter of issuing another `braid update` command to update the braid.
 It is recommended that this is done immediately to avoid merge problems down the track.

+## Working with external repositories

+Several projects braid in external dependencies such as `domgen`, `dbt` and `rptman` that you will not have direct access to.
+The process to push changes back to these repositories is a little more complex.
+These repositories typically require changes to conform to the "GitHub way" and require a pull request to get changes into the upstream repository.

+The first step is to fork the source repository into you own account on GitHub and check out the fork to your local filesystem.
+In the checked out version of the project you need to add a new remote that references the upstream project.
+For domgen you would execute a command such as:

+    $ git remote add upstream https://github.com/realityforge/domgen.git

+Each time you want to generate a pull request you have to make sure your local master is up to date with the upstream master using the following commands:

+    $ git fetch upstream
+    $ git checkout master
+    $ git reset --hard upstream/master
+    $ git push master

+If you have ever made changes directly on master, you may need to force push the branch to reset master to the upstream.
+Any local changes to master will be lost.
+This can be done via:

+    $ git push -f master

+Then you need to create a local branch from master that includes the changes you want to merge into the upstream repository via:

+    $ git checkout -b my_domgen_enhancements

+Then apply the changes as per usual:

+    $ git apply patch.diff
+    $ git add .
+    $ git commit -m "Added wonderful stuff"
+    $ git push --set-upstream origin my_domgen_enhancements

+And then generate a pull request and work to getting it merged.
+This can be done through the GitHub website or can be done by using the hub command:

+    $ hub pull-request